Gerd von Pommer-Esche

 Invasion of Norway

 During the invasion of Norway Lnt.
-Gerd von Pommer-Esche's boat R-21 was in action in Oslo fjord at Horten harbour on April 9.
-R-21 was following R-17 into the harbour to deliver German troops to shore on the eve of invasion.
-R-17 was sunk after delivering its troops but R-21 manged to complete its mission and escape, although hit twice (Haarr, 2009).
+Gerd von Pommer-Esche's R-21 was in action at Horten in Oslofjord on April 9, following R-17 into the harbour to land German troops at the start of the invasion.
+R-17 was sunk after landing troops, but R-21 managed to completed the mission and withdraw, despite being twice hit by shellfire (Haarr, 2009).

 U-boat service

-He went through U-boat training from Jan to July 1941 when he began his U-boat familiarization (Baubelehrung) at Bremen to learn all about the type IXC boat U-159 being built there.
+Von Pommer-Esche went through U-boat training from Jan to July 1941, when he began his U-boat construction familiarization (Baubelehrung) at Bremen for the type IXC U-boat U-159 being built there.
 On 4 Oct the new boat was commissioned by Kptlt.
-Helmut Witte who would become one of the most successful commanders.
-Pommer-Esche became the First Watch Officer (1WO) of the boat and served in that role until Feb 1943 (Busch & Röll, 1999).
+Helmut Witte who would become one of the most successful commanders of the war.
+Pommer-Esche was 1st Watch Officer (I WO), and served in that role until Feb 1943 (Busch & Röll, 1999).

-With U-159 Pommer-Esche went out on 3 patrols, 208 days at sea, with the last two patrols being to the Caribbean and South Africa (Busch & Röll, 1997).
-U-159 was highly successful and during Pommer-Esche's service as 1WO they sank 22 ships (114,235 tons) and damaged one small ship (Rohwer, 1998).
-Witte was awarded the Knights Cross for his successes as commander of the U-159 during this time.
+Von Pommer-Esche went on three patrols in U-159, 208 days at sea, on the last two patrols going to the Caribbean and South Africa (Busch & Röll, 1997).
+U-159 was highly successful, and during von Pommer-Esche's service 22 ships (114,235 tons) were sunk and one damaged (Rohwer, 1998).
+Witte was awarded the Knights Cross for these successes.

-Oblt.
-Pommer-Esche went through U-boat Commander training with the 24th Flotilla from Feb to June 1943.
-He took command of the highly successful U-160 from another U-boat ace, Kptlt.
+Oblt. von Pommer-Esche went through U-boat Commander training with the 24th (Training) Flotilla Feb - June 1943.
+He took over command of the highly successful U-160 from another U-boat ace, Kptlt.
 Georg Lassen (Knight's Cross) on 15 June 1943 (Busch & Röll, 1999).

 First patrol as U-boat Commander

-Oblt.
-Gerd von Pommer-Esche left Bordeaux, France for his first patrol as Commander on 29 June 1943 (Busch & Röll, 1997).
-Only 16 days later the boat was sunk on 14 July 1943 south of the Azores by aerial torpedoes from Avenger and Wildcat aircraft (from VC-29) of the US escort carrier USS Santee.
-There were no survivors from the crew of 57 men (Niestlé, 1998).
+Oblt. von Pommer-Esche left Bordeaux for his first patrol as commander on 29 June 1943 (Busch & Röll, 1997).
+16 days later, on 14 July 1943, the boat was sunk by aerial torpedoes from Avenger and Wildcat aircraft (of VC-29) from the US escort carrier USS Santee south of the Azores.
+All hands were lost (57) (Niestlé, 1998).

 Sources